-- Mother’s Kitchen – scheme to provide food to the poor and homeless people in USA started by devotees of Amma.
-(Currently there are more than 50 branches in US, Canada etc and Mother’s Kitchen groups in North America prepare, cook and serve 150,000 meals for the homeless and hungry each year)
+- Mother’s Kitchen – scheme to provide food to the poor and homeless people in the USA started by devotees of Amma.
+(Currently, there are more than 50 branches in the US, Canada, etc and Mother’s Kitchen groups in North America prepare, cook and serve 150,000 meals for the homeless and hungry each year)

 - October – Amma gives sanyasa diksha to Swami Amrita Kripananda Puri (Muralidharan) and Swami Vidyamritananda Puri (Sreedhar Bhat)

 1997 (Age 44)